mmontone/ten/README.md

 - Two types of tags only.
 Control and output.
 - Support for templates inheritance.
 - Dot syntax for accessing template data.
-- Special syntax for filters.
+- Convenient syntax for applying filters.
 - Configurable syntax delimiters (planned, not done yet).

 TEN leverages CLOS for implementing template inheritance.